-In the Vermont Housing Finance Agency's issue paper "Housing and the Needs of Vermont's Aging Population", it is acknowledged that more seniors today want to "age in place," which means choosing to remain at home or in a supportive living community as they grow older without having to move each time their needs increase.
+In the Vermont Housing Finance Agency's issue paper "Housing and the Needs of Vermont's Aging Population", it is acknowledged that more seniors today want to "age in place," which means choosing to remain at home or in a supportive living facility in their community as they grow older without having to move each time their needs increase.
 Considering the lack of availability of nursing homes in Chelsea and Vermont as a whole, this may be the optimal way to address elderly housing in the future.
 Having the right housing includes the ability to stay active and engaged in community life, which is a great benefit not only to the individual, but to the community as a whole.
 Considering the high costs of housing in Chelsea, however, aging in place in Chelsea may not be an option that can be considered by older residents.

 Several municipalities have benefited from planned retirement communities which provide for older persons.
 Innovative land use policies and controls to direct special needs are encouraged.
 Such land usages are best located in close proximity to existing hamlet centers where basic services are available and not in rural areas.
-As of the date of completion of this plan, Gifford Medical Center was granted an Act 250 permit for a 165 bed senior living community on a 26 acre campus in Randolph Center.
-If completed as planned, the campus would have independent living apartments, assisted living facilities and end of life care, all in one place.
-This facility, while not in Chelsea, would serve the entire Central Vermont area.
+Morgan Orchards, part of Gifford Medical Center, now has both independent and nursing home living accommodations.
+Strode Independent Living offers a mix of 49 units (studio, one-bedroom and two-bedroom) available to seniors over 62.
+Menig Nursing Home offers a 30-bed facility with round-the-clock nursing care.
+This facility, while not in Chelsea, serves the entire Central Vermont area.